The Spirit of Medieval Philosophy

 in knowledge and love” [172|164].
 They are thus eminently capable to participate in God’s perfection.
 This is why

-they stand to the rest of creation as an end to a means, or as an army’s
+they stand to the rest of creation as an end to a means, or as an army’s fighting

-as a species but as individuals.
+but as individuals.
 Again, as rational creatures they have the

 privilege of some degree of participation in God’s providence, rather than